 Bulverde Park is open from 6am to 11pm.
-You should find plenty of parking space unless there happens to be a large special event.
+You should find plenty of parking space unless there happens to be a large event.
 The park has several gazebos and sports areas.
 These can be used on a first come basis, or you can reserve an area for an event.

-Bulverde Community Park does have public restrooms and drinking water nearby the parking lot.
-There are two separate playgrounds and a splash pad area for the little ones, or for you grown ups who like to play around in the water (it gets hot so I won’t hold it against you.
+Bulverde Park does have public restrooms and drinking water nearby the parking lot.
+There are two separate playgrounds and a splash-pad for the little ones, or for you grown ups who like to play around in the water.
+It gets hot so I won’t hold it against you.

 The handicap accessible walking path is concrete, although it receives little shade from the hot sun.
 In addition to the two playgrounds, there are also two main sports fields.
-In between the two playgrounds you will find an outdoor basketball court.
+Between the two playgrounds you will find an outdoor basketball court.
 The sidewalk which goes through both play areas also wraps around a completely grass covered baseball field.

-Things To Do
+Dog Friendly Things to Do

 This would also be a fun place to host a private event or play some ball.
 The sidewalk is not very long which makes it good for short dog walks.
 If it’s distance you prefer, then you will either need to go around multiple times or choose a different location.

-You will need sunscreen unless you plan on being underneath a gazebo or one of the play areas.
+You will need sunscreen unless you plan on being underneath a gazebo, or one of the play areas.
 Also keep in mind that the sidewalks may be too hot for your dogs paws during the summer.
 There is plenty of open grassy area which would be great for play, but there is also a posted leash ordinance.